Men's Health

 Your normal PSA level depends entirely on your age:

 In your 40s and 50s?
 The median PSA is remarkably low—just 0.6 to 0.7 ng/ml.
-Anything above 2.5 deserves attention.
+Anything above 1 deserves frequent monitoring and anything above 2.5 requires further assessment.

 Hit your 60s?
 The threshold rises to 4.0 ng/ml, with normal ranges between 1.0 and 1.5.